Two new London Underground stations open south of the Thames

 Two new London Underground stations open on the Northern Line

-Battersea Power Station and Nine Elms, now on the Northern Line, are the first new stations on the Tube in the 21st century
+Battersea Power Station and Nine Elms, now on the Northern Line, were connected to the Tube network at a cost of £1bn – or £100,000 per foot of line

 “I’m so excited.
 This is the best experience I’ve done.
 I’m the happiest I’ve ever been.”
 So said Lia Calzolari from Hertfordshire, one of around 100 London Underground enthusiasts who were waiting outside the gates of the capital’s newest Tube terminus – Battersea Power Station.